A message to our valued guests

 *Our vaccination policy is subject to change.
 We will monitor CDC, state and local health requirements and make adjustments, as necessary.

 HERE’S WHAT OUR TEAM IS DOING:

-- All staff members have been vaccinated and will be wearing masks for your safety and theirs.
+- All staff members have been fully vaccinated (as well as boosted) and will be wearing masks for your safety and theirs.

 - Employees are staying home if they feel ill or have been exposed to someone who has tested positive for COVID.

 - Employees are required to wash their hands for 30+ seconds upon arrival and multiple times throughout their shift.